lresner/meetx/our_pedagogy.md

 Content is always
 - interactive
-- question/cliffhanger driven
+- question/cliffhanger driven (eg fake tweet lab)
-- hook-forward
+- hook-forward (ie. make students ask 'how the heck did you do that?  how the heck do I do that too!?'
-- topical
+- topical (relative to students and interests and current events.  eg. using taylor swift for fake tweet.n
 - diverse appeal
 - design to complete in pairs or small groups